 Care of the patient as an individual

 Treating the patient as an individual is an important principle.
-Dignity and respect for the patient are considered by the GMC to be of great importance and a whole section is devoted to it in their handbook.
+Dignity and respect for the patient are considered by the GMC to be of great importance and a whole section is devoted to it in its handbook.
 Providing care that meets the needs of individuals is not always easy when faced with demands to make efficient use of resources.
 Furthermore, one must consider the interests of the public at large and practise within legal boundaries.
 However, it is important to tailor care to the needs of the individual patient.
-Even that great promulgator of guidelines, the National Institute for Health and Clinical Excellence (NICE), prefaces its guidance to the effect that treatment and care should take into account patients' individual needs and preferences.
+Even that great promulgator of guidelines, the National Institute for Health and Care Excellence (NICE), prefaces its guidance to the effect that treatment and care should take into account patients' individual needs and preferences.

 Caring for patients as individuals also means leaving one's prejudice at the surgery door.
 Patients should be provided with the best possible care irrespective of age, sexuality, ethnicity, religious beliefs or politics.
 This is particularly true of lifestyle issues.
 Whatever the clinician's view of smoking, obesity and drug dependency, it is his or her ethical duty to be supportive, not judgemental.

 The notion of confidentiality is enshrined in the Hippocratic Oath but it is not inviolable.
 The recommendations regulating the sharing of patient-identifiable information between NHS organisations and with non-NHS organisations are set out in the Caldicott Report.
 The legislation governing the processing of personal information is contained in the Data Protection Act.
 See separate article Data Security and Caldicott Guardianship for more details.

 Breach of confidentiality is not to be taken lightly and it may have serious consequences for the doctor/patient relationship and the doctor's reputation.
 However, there are occasions when one's obligations to the safety of others and the greater public good must override one's duty of confidentiality to the patient, such as the disclosure of a serious crime.